segmentio/segment-docs/src/connections/warehouses/selective-sync.md

 All changes made through Selective Sync only impact an individual warehouse - they do **not** propagate to multiple warehouses at once.
 To make changes to multiple warehouses, you need to enable/disable data for each individual warehouse.

 > warning ""
-> Note: Only Workspace or Warehouse Administrators can change Selective Sync settings.
+> Note: Only Workspace Owners can change Selective Sync settings.